Trinidad and Tobago: Crime

-Trinidad and Tobago has in recent decades suffered from a relatively high crime rate; there are currently roughly 500 murders per year.
+Trinidad and Tobago has in recent decades suffered from a relatively high crime rate; there are roughly 500 murders per year.
 The country is a noted transshipment centre for the trafficking of illegal drugs from South America to the rest of the Caribbean and beyond to North America.
 Some estimates put the size of the "hidden economy" as high as 20–30% of measured GDP.
 On July 18, 2022 Prime Minister Dr Keith Rowley announced his government will look at the issue of violence and crime from a public health perspective.
 Also that a committee was formed with the task with defining the issue and developing a plan of action.

 Terrorism

 Though there have been no terrorism-related incidents in the country since the Jamaat al Muslimeen coup attempt in 1990, Trinidad and Tobago remains a potential target and it is estimated that roughly 100 citizens of the country have traveled to the Middle East to fight for the Islamic State.
 In 2017, the government adopted a counter-terrorism and extremism strategy.
 In 2018, a terror threat at the Trinidad and Tobago Carnival was thwarted by law enforcement.